| |

 GOMM Summer Ale

 Bold flavors and very refreshing.
-I use 3/4 to 1 cup of sugar to yield strong bottel carbonation.
+I use 1 cup of sugar to yield strong bottel carbonation.

 OG: 1048